puppetlabs/bolt/documentation/writing_tasks.md

   {
     "helper": "ruby"
   }
-Successful on 1 node: localhost
+Successful on 1 target: localhost
-Ran on 1 node in 0.12 seconds
+Ran on 1 target in 0.12 seconds
 ```

 ### Task helpers